 - 230. Croatia notes that these efforts culminated in the 1996 Report.
-That Slovenia asserts that Slovenia "accepts" that this report "identified the disputed parts of the boundary.
+The Croatia asserts that Slovenia "accepts" that this report "identified the disputed parts of the boundary.
 The 1996 Report identified 32 discrepancies, and Croatia notes that Slovenia refers to a joint statement by the two Foreign Ministers mentioning "32 unresolved situations". - 231.
 Croatia contends that the work of the Expert Group after the completion of their report confirms that the only disputed areas are the areas where the cadastral boundaries are not aligned.
-321 Croatia notes that, between 1996 and 1998, the Expert Group conducted "a series of site visits to certain of the disputed areas" with the aim of determining the actual border.
-322 According to Croatia, that work came to an end in 1998 because Slovenia "unilaterally refused to allow its experts to participate in any further field work."
-323 - 232.
+Toroatia notes that, between 1996 and 1998, the Expert Group conducted as series of site visits to certain of the disputed areas with the aim of determining the actual border.
+According to Croatia, that work came to an end in 1998 because Slovenia unilaterally refused to allow its experts to participate in any further field work. - 232.
 Finally, Croatia notes that Slovenia agrees that, at a ministerial-level meeting of the two States on 30 November 1998, "[t]he Ministers agreed that 91.1% of the land boundary was coordinated."
 324 As a result, Croatia concludes, "[i]t was only the uncoordinated remainder that required resolution.
 And it is only that part of the boundary that requires resolution in these proceedings."
+325

-325 - Croatia's Counter-Memorial, paras 3.29-31, 3.34-35; Slovenia's Memorial, paras 3.23-24; see Joint Statement of the First Meeting of the Expert Groups of the Republic of Slovenia and the Republic of Croatia on Frontier Issues, held at Otočec, 9 December 1992, Annex SI-266. - Croatia's Counter-Memorial, paras 3.32-33; Minutes of the Meeting of Geodetic Experts from Expert Groups of the State Commissions of the Republic of Croatia and the Republic of Slovenia, Zagreb, 15 March 1993, Annex HR-289. - Croatia's Counter-Memorial, para.
+Croatia's Counter-Memorial, paras 3.29-31, 3.34-35; Slovenia's Memorial, paras 3.23-24; see Joint Statement of the First Meeting of the Expert Groups of the Republic of Slovenia and the Republic of Croatia on Frontier Issues, held at Otočec, 9 December 1992, Annex SI-266.

+Croatia's Counter-Memorial, paras 3.32-33; Minutes of the Meeting of Geodetic Experts from Expert Groups of the State Commissions of the Republic of Croatia and the Republic of Slovenia, Zagreb, 15 March 1993, Annex HR-289.

+Croatia's Counter-Memorial, para.
 3.36; Slovenia's Memorial, para.
-3.25; Minutes of the Meeting of Geodetic Experts from Expert Groups of the State Commissions of the Republic of Croatia and the Republic of Slovenia, Zagreb, 15 March 1993, Annex HR-289. - Croatia's Counter-Memorial, para.
-3.37; Joint Croatian-Slovenian Expert Group for Collating Unaligned Borders of Cadastral Districts, State Border, Republic of Croatia Republic of Slovenia: Joint Report on the Results of the Collation of the Records of Cadastral District Borders in Areas of Greater Discrepancies, 20 December 1996, Annex HR-80. - Croatia's Counter-Memorial, paras 3.39-40; Slovenia's Memorial, paras 3.38, 5.74. - 320 Croatia's Counter-Memorial, paras 3.41-42; Slovenia's Memorial, para.
-3.40. - Croatia's Counter-Memorial, para.
-3.44. - 322 Ibid. - Ibid.; Report of the Croatian Members of the Joint Expert Group, 12 October 1998, p.
-4, Annex HR-308. - Croatia's Counter-Memorial, para.
+3.25; Minutes of the Meeting of Geodetic Experts from Expert Groups of the State Commissions of the Republic of Croatia and the Republic of Slovenia, Zagreb, 15 March 1993, Annex HR-289.

+Croatia's Counter-Memorial, para.
+3.37; Joint Croatian-Slovenian Expert Group for Collating Unaligned Borders of Cadastral Districts, State Border, Republic of Croatia - Republic of Slovenia: Joint Report on the Results of the Collation of the Records of Cadastral District Borders in Areas of Greater Discrepancies, 20 December 1996, Annex HR-80.

+Croatia's Counter-Memorial, paras 3.39-40; Slovenia's Memorial, paras 3.38, 5.74.

+320 Croatia's Counter-Memorial, paras 3.41-42; Slovenia's Memorial, para.
+3.40.

+Ibid.; Report of the Croatian Members of the Joint Expert Group, 12 October 1998, p.
+4, Annex HR-308.

+324 Croatia's Counter-Memorial, para.
 3.45; Slovenia's Memorial, para.
-3.42. - 325 Croatia's Counter-Memorial, para.
-3.45.
+3.42.